Steven Zuber: Eintracht Frankfurt

-On 4 August 2020, Zuber joined Bundesliga club Eintracht Frankfurt, with Mijat Gaćinović going the other way as part of a swap deal.
-He signed a 3-year contract.
+On 4 August 2020, Zuber joined Bundesliga club Eintracht Frankfurt on a three-year contract, with Mijat Gaćinović going the other way as part of a swap deal.

 AEK Athens

-On 30 August 2021 he signed a long season contract with Superleague Greece club AEK Athens on loan from Eintracht Frankfurt.
-After 130 appearances in the German Bundesliga, Zuber moves to a new league for him after he has already played football in his home country and Russia.
-For the left midfielder, the Greek capital club will be the sixth in his professional career.

-The deal between the two clubs includes a buy-out option in the region of €2,000,000, while Zuber will sign a three-year contract, should AEK choose to exercise it.
+On 30 August 2021, he signed a contract with Super League Greece club AEK Athens for a season-long loan from Eintracht.
+The deal between the two clubs included a buy-out option in the region of €2 million, with Zuber signing a three-year contract, if AEK were to choose to exercise it.

 On 6 May 2022, AEK activated the buy-out clause of the Swiss player and along with that, the three-year contract was signed.
+Zuber was a key figure in helping AEK win the Greek Super League title, scoring 8 goals in 28 matches.

+Zürich

+On 11 December 2024, Swiss Super League club Zürich announced the signing of Zuber on a contract until 2026, confirming his return to Switzerland after more than 11 years abroad.

 International career

 A member of the 2007–08 Switzerland U-17 squad, he was named as a reserve for the UEFA U-17 Championship held in May 2008.
 Zuber was a member of the Switzerland national team that participated in the 2012 Summer Olympics in London.
 On 17 March 2017, he was called into camp for the Switzerland team.

 He was included in the national team's 23-man squad for the 2018 FIFA World Cup in Russia.
 He started the first 2 group games against Brazil and Serbia, scoring the tying goal in a 1–1 draw with Brazil in their first group match.
 He started their round of 16 match against Sweden as they lost 1-0 and fell out of the tournament.

 In May 2019, he played in 2019 UEFA Nations League Finals, where his team finished 4th.

 Zuber was included in Switzerland's UEFA Euro 2020 squad.
 He played an important role in Switzerland's victory over France in the round of 16, providing an assist and winning a penalty.
 He also finished the tournament as the assist leader with 4.

+He missed the 2022 FIFA World Cup due to injury.
+Despite returning to full fitness, he played just one international game throughout 2023, coming on in the final 30 minutes against Andorra on 16 June 2023.

+He was selected for Switzerland's 38-man preliminary squad for the UEFA Euro 2024.
+During the preparation for the main tournament, he scored the opening goal from long distance in a friendly win against Estonia.